Design and Innovation Centre

 Fly Technologies created a product for the transportation industry that is extremely durable and lightweight to reduce fuel consumption.

-In the D&IC, the Engineered Technologies Applied Research Lab tested the product and created the materials database required for commercialization.
+Using technologies in the Design and Innovation Centre, the Engineered Technologies Applied Research Lab tested the product and created the materials database required for commercialization.

 The honeycomb polymeric structure (shown right) is economical produced by a one-step manufacturing process.

 Need help training staff on manufacturing technologies?
-The D&IC offers customized on-and off-site training.
+The Design and Innovation Centre offers customized on-and off-site training.

 Technologies and capabilities